ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ schoolteacher
+who boa been angiced s long time in his pro•
+twain, and witnessed the if =toe of s news­
+papa upon the minds of s family of children,
+mites to the editor of the.Ogdensbnri

+•
+I have found It to be • mistrial fact, tidthout,
+anosptlim; that those scholars of both suss mid
- all ages, who hue had to &#x27;newspapers
+of all ages, who hue had to &#x27;newspapers
 at home, when compered.
 Stith&#x27; those who hoe
 not„ are • •